-The school maintain a record of what medication has been administered, the date it was administered and the time as part of the accident / record of illness logbook.
-This is kept in the school office or wherever the first aider is situated.
+The school maintain a record of what medication has been administered, the date it was administered and the time as part of the accident / record of illness in Smartlog.
+This is accessible centrally by designated. kept in the school office or wherever the first aider is situated.

-Educational Visits
+• Educational Visits

-All named medication needed for pupils on a school trip will be signed out/in by the Designated First Aider.
-The Visit Group Leader should return the medication to the Designated first aider as soon as possible on return.
+All named medication needed for pupils on a school trip will be signed out/in by the First Aider.
+The Visit Group Leader should return the medication to the first aider as soon as possible on return.

-■ Training
+Training